vrtxlabs/qapir/docs/Test.md

 1. Find data in response-payloads and test-variables via `jsonpath`, then extract it into variables.
 2. Perform various types of validation.

-The ablilty to extract data from response-payloads and save it in environment-variables and test-variables allows `qapir` to pass data from one test-step to others.
+The ability to extract data from response-payloads and save it in environment-variables and test-variables allows `qapir` to pass data from one test-step to others.
 This in turn allows you to implement complex test-scenarios that involve multiple http-calls!